shonan-releng-mobile/shonan-releng-mobile/1stbreakout/artefacts/README.md

-# Artefacts for Release Engineering of Mobile Apps
+Thank # Artefacts for Release Engineering of Mobile Apps